otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * If `REQUIRE_ENCRYPTION` is set:
-    * Store the plaintext message for possible retransmission and send a Query Message.
+    * Store plaintext messages for possible retransmission and send a Query Message.
-    * TODO: How are going to handle subsequent occurrence of this case?
       Should we simply flood the user with Query Messages until the DAKE ends?
   * Otherwise:
     * If `SEND_WHITESPACE_TAG` is set and you have not received a plaintext message from this correspondent, attach the whitespace tag to the message.
 Send the (possibly modified) message as plaintext.